Mostafa-ashraf19/Data-Structure-Techniques-Libraries/README.md

 # Data-Structure-Techniques-Libraries
 ---

-In this repository will make Data Structure Techniques Libraries( Stack ,Queue,General List, Trees, .... ) Array and Linked list implementation, Algorithms Techniques like(Searching, Sorting,...), All of them Implemented by  **C++**.<br/> used in implemention important concepts of object oriented programming (inheritance, polymorphism, templates, operator overloading, ...)
+In this repository will make Data Structure Techniques Libraries( Stack, Queue, General List, Trees, .... ) Array and Linked list implementation, Algorithms Techniques like(Searching, Sorting,...), All of them Implemented by C++. used in implementation important concepts of object oriented programming (inheritance, polymorphism, templates, operator overloading, ...)

 ---